-The Observatory machine shop and electronics laboratory The Green Bank Observatory is the home of the 100-meter have built state-of-the-art components and instruments for Robert C. Byrd Green Bank Telescope (GBT), the world's telescopes and research facilities around the world.
-The nearly premier single-dish radio telescope.
-The Observatory campus 2,700-acre site has significant infrastructure which allows for includes an acclaimed Science Center, machine shop, the installation of any instrument that may benefit from the electronics laboratory, and seven additional radio telescopes, radio quiet location.
-There is ample space for new projects, a along with a cafeteria and housing.
-The Observatory's radio frequency test range, and anechoic chamber. operations, surrounded by the Allegheny Mountains in Deer Creek Valley, is protected by two complementary radio The Observatory's educational and public outreach programs interference protection zones - the National Radio Quiet for learners of all ages, and hands-on research experiences for Zone and the West Virginia Radio Astronomy Zone - providing students and educators, are nationally acclaimed. significant protection for astronomical observations.
+The Green Bank Observatory is the home of the 100-meter Robert C. Byrd Green Bank Telescope (GBT), the world's premier single-dish radio telescope.
+The Observatory campus includes an acclaimed Science Center, machine shop, electronics laboratory, and seven additional radio telescopes, along with a cafeteria and housing.
+The Observatory's operations, surrounded by the Allegheny Mountains in Deer Creek Valley, is protected by two complementary radio interference protection zones - the National Radio Quiet Zone and the West Virginia Radio Astronomy Zone - providing significant protection for astronomical observations.